Economic history of Venezuela: 1958–1989: Democracy, creation of OPEC

-1990 - 2012: Hugo Chávez
+1990–2012: Hugo Chávez

-In 1992, the then Colonel Hugo Chávez and his made 2 coup attempts, resulting in 2 years jail time.
+In 1992, the then colonel Hugo Chávez and his supporters made 2 coup attempts, resulting in 2 years jail time.
 During this time, Chávez met with Luis Miquilena, a left-wing activist who ultimately advised Chávez to pursue his political ambitions through the electoral process.
 Consequently, after his release in 1994, Chávez began to pursue politics instead of military power, and created the party 'Movement for the Fifth Republic'.
-After the election of 1994 in which Raphael Caldera, the Copei party leader was elected President, Chávez began to gain support and in 1998, both major parties were defeated and Chávez was elected.
+After the election of 1994 in which Raphael Caldera, the Copei party leader was elected president, Chávez began to gain support and in 1998, both major parties were defeated and Chávez was elected.
 Chávez's party offered an anti corruption, anti poverty programs and a more pacifistic democracy, where the major concerns would be the welfare of the people.
 He began his presidency by proposing a new Constitution and held a referendum to decide if the people would support this.
 Chávez received 71% of the votes in the referendum, allowing for the creation of a new Venezuelan constitution.
 This constitution was later created by the people electing delegates to a constitutional assembly in order to form the new constitution.
 When the project was submitted to the public in December 1999, it received a 72% yes vote, allowing Chávez to introduce the new constitution, named the Constitution of the Bolivarian Republic of Venezuela, named after Simon Bolivar, a military hero from the Wars of Independence in South America Throughout this time, multiple referendums and elections were used to enact various constitutional reforms to strengthen power over these institutions.

-Before Chávez took office on the 2nd of February 1999, he visited the leaders of the OPEC countries and later the OPEC countries convened in Caracas, Venezuela for the second OPEC summit in September 2000.
+Before Chávez took office on 2 February 1999, he visited the leaders of the OPEC countries and later the OPEC countries convened in Caracas, Venezuela for the second OPEC summit in September 2000.
 The meeting involved reestablishing OPEC as a leader in the world oil market as well as recovering oil prices, as Venezuela had become one of the cartel's most unreliable producers in regards to the quotas set by OPEC.